Mark Antony

 Last, but by no means least, Trebonius.

-The handshakes are the play's most calculated piece of public theatre.
-Each conspirator must take Antony's offered hand; each handshake is a piece of evidence that Antony has accepted the new political order; each one binds the conspirators a little more tightly to the assumption that Antony is no threat.
-The audience knows what the conspirators do not.
-Antony has already, before the scene, sent his servant ahead to kneel to Brutus and ask permission to come and speak with him in safety; he has already, by the time he walks in, decided what he intends to do.
-The handshakes are the protective cover under which the funeral request can be made.
-The line that follows them — Antony's plea to be allowed to speak at Caesar's funeral — sounds, in the moment, like a bereaved friend's reasonable request.
-It is, in fact, the request whose granting will end the conspirators' regime within twenty-four hours.
+The handshakes are pure theatre, and entirely deliberate.
+Every conspirator who takes the offered hand confirms, in front of the others, that Antony has accepted the new order; every clasp binds them a little tighter to the belief that he is no threat.
+The audience knows what they do not.
+Antony has already sent his servant ahead to kneel to Brutus and win him safe passage; he has already decided what he means to do.
+The handshakes are the cover under which he makes his one real request – to be allowed to speak at the funeral.
+In the moment it sounds like a grieving friend asking a small thing.
+It is the request that will end the conspirators' regime within a day.

 The Funeral Oration